Canon 1D X versus Canon 1D X Mark II

 |Nikon D4 (⇒ lft | rgt)||optical||YES||3.2||921||fixed||no||8000||11.0||no||no|

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon 1D X and the Canon 1D X?
-Below is a summary of the relative strengths of each of the two contestants.
+So how do things add up?
+Is there a clear favorite between the Canon 1D X and the Canon 1D X Mark II?
+The listing below highlights the relative strengths of the two models.

 - More heavily discounted: Has been available for much longer (launched in October 2011).